cjdb/new_cxx_project/CODE_OF_CONDUCT.md

     give a fresh perspective.
 Maybe meet over VC instead.
 Switching approaches can help resume progress.

-No weapons are allowed at ${project_name} events.
+No weapons are allowed at new_cxx_project events.
 Weapons include, but are not limited to, explosives (including fireworks), guns, and large knives such as those used for hunting or display, as well as any other item used for the purpose of causing injury or harm to others.